Please refresh as revisions made.

 on design and structural steel applications, recommend the worst possible electrode

-for this critical, structural application?.
+for these critical, structural applications?.

 would Lincoln keep pushing